yamanidev/blog-articles/articles/my-first-experience-giving-a-talk-at-devfest-el-bayadh-2023.md

 ## Review

-I couldn't tell how the audience took it, but there was one guy who seemed interested that approached me during the coffee break with questions which lead to a cool discussion.
+I couldn't tell how the audience took it, but there was one guy who seemed interested that approached me during the coffee break with questions, which lead to a cool discussion.

 To me, it takes only one person to benefit from what I share to consider myself successful at it.
 I'd like to think I was this time.